Zabalaza Anarchist Communist Front: History

-The ZACF is the most recent in a rather short line of South African anarchist organisations stretching back to the early 1990s, from which it has inherited some members.
-Following the merger of the International Socialist League (ISL) and Industrial Socialist League into the Communist Party of South Africa (CPSA) in 1921, and the destruction of the semi-syndicalist Industrial and Commercial Workers' Union of Africa (ICU) in the 1930s, anarchism (including its syndicalist variant) only began to re-emerge as a movement in South Africa with small anarchist collectives, established primarily in Durban and Johannesburg, in the 1990s.
-In 1993, the Anarchist Revolutionary Movement (ARM) was established in Johannesburg; its student section included militants from the anti-apartheid movement.
+The ZACF is the most recent in a rather short line of South African anarchist organizations stretching back to the early 1990s, from which it has inherited some members.
+This includes the merger of the International Socialist League (ISL) and Industrial Socialist League into the Communist Party of South Africa (CPSA) in 1921 and the destruction of the semi-syndicalist Industrial and Commercial Workers' Union of Africa (ICU) in the 1930s.

-In 1995, a larger movement, the Workers' Solidarity Federation (WSF), replaced the ARM.
-The WSF incorporated a Durban-based collective which published the journal Freedom.
-It also produced its own journal entitled Workers' Solidarity.
-The WSF was in the tradition of platformism, as opposed to the far looser ARM, and focused mainly on work within black working class and student struggles.
-It established links with anarchist individuals and small anarchist collectives in Zimbabwe, Tanzania and Zambia.
-It also helped to establish a short-lived Zambian WSF.

-The WSF dissolved in 1999.
+The Workers' Solidarity Federation dissolved in 1999.
 It was succeeded by two anarchist collectives: the Bikisha Media Collective and Zabalaza Books.
 These two groups co-produced Zabalaza: A Journal of Southern African Revolutionary Anarchism, which has since become the journal of the ZACF.
-In the late 1990s and early 2000s, activists in these structures were involved in struggles against privatisation and evictions, and Bikisha was formally affiliated to the Anti-Privatisation Forum (APF), with a Bikisha member serving as APF Media Officer.

-On May Day in 2003, the ZACF was formed; initially as the Zabalaza Anarchist Communist Federation.
-The early ZACF was essentially a regroupment of local anarchist groups, bringing together a number of new anarchist collectives in Gauteng and Durban (including a local chapter of the Anarchist Black Cross), along with the Bikisha Media Collective and Zabalaza Books.